Jeonse vs. Monthly Rent in 2026 — The Real Math Behind Which One Actually Wins

 - Resident registration is mandatory; keep your contract on file

-- The landlord refuses to enroll in HUG (Korea Housing & Urban Guarantee Corporation) deposit insurance
+Jeonse Fraud Risk — Still a Concern in 2026 Regulations were tightened after the 2023–2024 jeonse fraud crisis, but the issue has not disappeared in 2026.
+Be especially cautious in these situations: - The landlord refuses to enroll in HUG (Korea Housing & Urban Guarantee Corporation) deposit insurance

 - Mortgages on the registry exceed 70% of the deposit

-Before signing a jeonse contract, always lock in the registry copy + fixed date stamp + resident registration, and confirm enrollment in jeonse deposit insurance (HUG or SGI Seoul Guarantee).
+- New-build villas or officetels where the jeonse price is higher than the original sale price Before signing a jeonse contract, make sure you secure the registry copy + fixed date stamp + resident registration, and confirm enrollment in jeonse deposit insurance (HUG or SGI Seoul Guarantee).

 FAQ